atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state.md

 <input type="text" onChange={(e) => setFilter(e.target.value)} />
 ```

-Now you can filter the array of fruites base on the value of filter:
+Now you can filter the array of fruits based on the value of the filter:

 ```tsx
 function FruiList() {